TacHawkes/de.packageforge.wbb.postmarking/README.md

 Contribution
 ------------

 Every developer is welcome to provide bug fixes or enhancements.
-The usual WCF code style rules apply (taken and modified from the WCF 2.0 readme):
+The usual WCF code style rules apply (taken from the WCF 2.0 readme):

 * Testing is key, you MUST try out your changes before submitting pull requests
 * You MUST save your files with Unix-style line endings (\n)